 If you click Decline or simply miss the call, you'll automatically be switched to Off Duty.
-We'll alert you via pop-up, giving you the option to either stay on Off Duty mode or switch back to On Duty.
+We'll alert you via pop-up and a push notification, giving you the option to either stay on Off Duty mode or switch back to On Duty.

 Once you're on an active call, your Call Center Supervisor will have the option to either:

 - Listen in as the call is going on

 - Barge in and be added to the call

 - Take over the call (Agent is dropped from call)